mmuratarat/mmuratarat.github.io/_posts/2019-01-06-linear-regression-in-Tensorflow.md

 $$\theta^{(\text{next step})} = \theta - \alpha \nabla_{\theta} \text{MSE} (\theta)$$

-where, here, $\alpha$ is the learning step, a.k.a., the size of steps in Gradient Descent.
+where, here, $\alpha$ is the learning rate, a.k.a., the size of steps in Gradient Descent.

 ## Implementing Normal Equations in Tensorflow